ANCIENT ORACLULAR NEIGHBOURHOOD Part II

 From Napoleon and Josephine's mysterious BOOK OF FATE

-e me if you want to read a complete text of the oracle discovered in Royal Tombs near Mount Libycus, Upper Egypt by M. Sonnini in 1801 ~ a gift to Napoleon from The Empress Josephine.
+from the oracle text discovered in Royal Tombs near Mount Libycus, Upper Egypt by M. Sonnini in 1801 ~ a gift to Napoleon from The Empress Josephine.

 PART I